 Discussions of this nature usually require a vision statement, which we’ll go into in other posts.
 Collins outlines the parameters of effective vision statements in an excellent article he published in the Harvard Business Review.

 Preparing a strong vision statement is a fabulous way to work with a coach.

 Doing so with the right person, you’ll learn a lot about your life, what your values are, your resources, strengths, fears, as well as what your vision for the world is, and how you might use your unique talents, gifts, and abilities to make the world a better place.

 For help through this process, you can start by downloading our Goals Motivator worksheet

 Personal goals are an expression of your will and a projection of your imagination into the future.
-Your vision becomes reality by shaping it into a personal goal: an objective… Read more »
+By refining goal setting techniques your vision becomes reality.
+To have an objected that… Read more »